 |Total Discounted Amount||No display||Only display|

-Let’s set up two Service Tasks (Data Assignment) respectively for the No Discount and Discount branches.
+Let’s set up two Update Data respectively for the No Discount and Discount branches.

 Set up an expression for the Total which is less than $1000.
 Since it will not apply any discount, the value of Total should be saved in the Total Discounted Amount data item.